 - Share these feelings with your friends on campus.
 It's highly likely that others are experiencing this too.
 This can be highly reassuring and will reinforce that this is a normal experience. - Create traditions and routines on campus that make it feel like home.
 Creating routines can be very calming and reassuring.
 This could be scheduling time to go to the gym, setting up study time in the library, or a regular lunchtime with friends.
 You may also want to consider teaching your new friends some of the traditions and culture you experience away from TCNJ.
-This can help you form a deeper bond as well as allow you to have that experience while on campus.

-- Join a student organization.
+This can help you form a deeper bond as well as allow you to have that experience while on campus. - Join a student organization.
 A good way to combat homesickness is to develop close connections here at TCNJ.
 Student organizations are a great way to meet new people who have similar interests, as well as help keep you busy. - Find a religious or spiritual community.
 TCNJ offers a wide range of spiritual activities and organizations.
-If this is an important aspect of your life, consider seeking out one of these opportunities. - Use technology to communicate with people from home.
+If this is an important aspect of your life, consider seeking them out.

+- Use technology to communicate with people from home.
 There are many tools you can utilize from Zoom to text messaging.
 Keeping in touch with family and friends is likely to help you keep them with you even while you are here at TCNJ. - Schedule time to go home.
 If family Facetime is an important part of your life, then build it into your schedule.
 Look at your syllabi and figure out when important assignments are due.
 If you have a time in your schedule where you are less busy, than this is a good time to schedule a weekend at home.
+Note: the more time you go home, the less chance you will have to interact with your peers to develop friendships and connections.
+This can exacerbate feelings of homesickness.